mvolkmann/blog/src/bun.md

 ## Environment Variables

-Bun has builtin support for getting environment variable values from the file `.env`.
+Bun has built-in support for getting environment variable values from the file `.env`.
 For example, suppose this file contains `NAME=Mark`.
 The value `Mark` can be obtained with `process.env.NAME` or `Bun.env.NAME`.